 This Midwest deli-style Ham Salad Spread Recipe is made with chopped ham, hard boiled eggs, chopped vegetables and salad dressing (no mayo).
 Makes a quick spread for wraps, sandwiches and salads.

-Midwest Favorite – Deli-Style Ham Salad Spread Recipe
+How to Make Midwest Ham Salad Spread Recipe

 When it comes to making quick meals on the fly, this recipe for Midwest Ham Salad Spread is just the ticket.
 And, with just a handful of ingredients, you can have a meal ready in a flash.